 If you’re reading a marketing blog, there’s a pretty good chance that you already know a fair amount about the importance of digital marketing in today’s business landscape.
-It’s not something that any successful marketer can overlook, and that’s been the case for quite a while now.
+No successful marketer can overlook the digital space, and that’s been the case for quite a while now.
 In fact, we’ve reached an interesting point in the history of online advertising—more than anything else, we live in a time of digital transformation.

 Never heard that phrase before?
 No worries.
 Let’s get into what exactly digital transformation means, and why marketers should care about it—and beyond that, how your own digital transformation can make your business a force to be reckoned with.

 One of the most important developments of the past thirty years or so has been the growing and intensifying impact that the internet has had on every aspect of life—politics, business, socialization, dating, learning, and of course marketing.
 The larger societal effects of this are a bit above my pay grade; luckily, you’re here for the marketing part.